 Since leaving the United Kingdom in 1998, Annette has studied and worked in Japan, the United States, Singapore, China, and Indonesia.

 Annette Bradford can be reached at firstname.lastname@example.org

-In a personal capacity, CDR Bradford serves as the President of the Yokosuka Council on Asia-Pacific Studies, a non-profit organization that supports professional development and networking between individuals and thought communities in Yokosuka.
-He maintains an active research agenda focused on Asian security with special attention given to maritime issues and cooperative affairs.
-A frequent commentator at public events and specialized conferences, he has been invited to give lectures and presentations in more than a dozen countries.
-His written work can be found in journals such as Contemporary Southeast Asia, Asia Policy, Asian Security, Asian Survey, Naval War College Review, and Naval Institute Proceedings as well is in edited volumes, online publications and monographs published by leading international think tanks.
+Mr. Bradford maintains an active research agenda focused on Asian security with special attention given to maritime issues and cooperative affairs.
+A frequent commentator at public events and specialized conferences, he has been invited to give lectures and presentations in North America, Asia, Europe and Australia.
+His written work can be found in publications such as Contemporary Southeast Asia, Asia Policy, Asian Security, Asian Survey, Naval War College Review, and Naval Institute Proceedings.
+He has also written book chapters, online articles, and monographs published by leading international think tanks.

 Dr. Tina Burrett is Assistant Professor of Political Science at Sophia University’s Faculty of Liberal Arts, Tokyo.
 She completed a PhD on media freedom and political power in Putin’s Russia at Cambridge University and holds an MPhil in Social and Political Sciences from the same institution.
 Her research interests include political leadership, the political economy of the mass media, and democratic transition and reform, particularly in Britain, Russia and Japan.
 She also has a keen interest in parliamentary politics and has worked in legislatures in Britain, Canada, Japan and the EU.